delmic/odemis/doc/develop/base-api.rst

 VigilantAttributes are objects purposed to be used as attributes of other objects.
-As normal attributes, they contain a :py:attr:`value`, but they also provide mechanisms to validate the value and to be let interested code know when the value changes.
+As normal attributes, they contain a :py:attr:`value`, but they also provide mechanisms to validate the value and to let interested code know when the value changes.

-It can also contains metadata on the value with the :py:attr:`unit`, :py:attr:`range` and :py:attr:`choices` attributes.
+It can also contain metadata on the value with the :py:attr:`unit`, :py:attr:`range` and :py:attr:`choices` attributes.